apache/celix/libs/dfi/README.md

   ~~~
   int add(void* handle,double a, double b, double *ret);
   ~~~

-  > **Notes**:
+##### Notion Definitions

+- **trivially copyable type**: A trivially copyable type is a type that can be copied with a simple memcpy without the usual danger of shallow copying.
+- **serializable type**: All types except types involving untyped pointer or double pointer (pointer to pointer) are serializable.
+For example, complex types consisting of non-pointer fields are serializable while complex type containing a untyped pointer field is not serializable; [I is serializable while [P and [**D are not serializable.

+##### RSA Interface Convention Enforcement:
-  > - For RPC interface, the return type of methods must be N, because remote service calls usually return error codes.
+  - For RSA interface, the return type of methods must be N, because remote service calls usually return error codes.
-  > - Currently, the method only supports one output parameter, so the method cannot be defined in a multi-output parameter form.
+  - The first parameter of a method must be `handle`, and`am=handle` can appear exactly once.
+  - If exists, output parameter (either `am=pre` or `am=out`) is only allowed as the last one.
+Therefore, there is at most one output parameter.

 #### Interface Description File